reshawnlofters/compute-store/README.md

-# Compute Store (E-commerce Store)
+# Compute Store (E-commerce Store Simulator)

 ## Overview
-The Compute Store offers an immersive shopping experience for the latest tech products.
-The application provides seamless product searching, browsing, wish list management, and cart features, allowing you to find and organize your desired products easily.
-It also offers a discount application feature for cost-saving opportunities, secure order placement, and order tracking through order history viewing.
+The Compute Store is a responsive e-commerce simulator where users shop for the latest tech products.
+It features product search, browsing, wish list management, cart management, and order processing functionalities.
+The application also includes a discount feature for cost-saving opportunities and provides order history viewing for easy order tracking.

-Explore the Compute Store at [computestore.ca](https://computestore.ca).
+To explore the Compute Store, visit [computestore.ca](https://computestore.ca).

 ### Preview
 ![Compute Store](images/project/project-homepage-1.png)